12 min read

 Clean books aren’t about being tidy for its own sake.
 They’re books you can trust.
 That means every number on the financial statements traces back to something real:

-- Bank and credit card balances match the actual statements.
+• Bank and credit card balances match the actual statements.

-- The balance sheet only contains assets and liabilities that truly exist.
+• The balance sheet only contains assets and liabilities that truly exist.

-- Income and expenses are categorized consistently and correctly.
+• Income and expenses are categorized consistently and correctly.

-- There are no mystery transactions, duplicates, or “ask my accountant” entries left hanging.
+• There are no mystery transactions, duplicates, or “ask my accountant” entries left hanging.

 Signs your books need a cleanup

-- Accounts haven’t been reconciled in months (or ever).
+• Accounts haven’t been reconciled in months (or ever).

-- The balance sheet has numbers nobody can explain.
+• The balance sheet has numbers nobody can explain.

-- Undeposited Funds or a clearing account keeps growing.
+• A clearing account that keeps growing.

-- The chart of accounts has duplicates and one-off categories.
+• The chart of accounts has duplicates and one-off categories.

-- Accounts receivable shows invoices that were paid long ago.
+• Accounts receivable shows invoices that were paid long ago.

-- Personal and business spending are mixed together.
+• Personal and business spending are mixed together.

 These get used interchangeably, but they’re different jobs.
 Catch-up bookkeeping means transactions were never recorded — you’re behind and need to get current.
 Cleanup bookkeeping means the entries exist but are wrong, miscategorized, or unreconciled.
-Most real projects are both: catch up the missing months first, then clean up what’s already in the file.
-Figure out which you’re dealing with before you start, because it changes the order of operations.

 The step-by-step cleanup process

-Work from the balance sheet down.
 The balance sheet is where errors hide and compound, and getting it right is what makes the profit & loss trustworthy.
 Do it one period at a time so the work stays reviewable.

 1. Reconcile every bank and credit card account